craigtaub/snapandcompare/README.md

 For all Breakpoints will check if a master image exists, if not will create one.

 Second run:
 For all Breakpoints will find the master image, create a new .diff image and run a comparison on the two producing a .fail image and flagging up if the images differ.

+After that:
+For each Breakpoint it will either compare against the diff or download a new Master image (depending on what already exists in `/screenshots`).

 ## Usage:
 - Update the `config.js` file to hold the `masterUrl` and `diffUrl` you need (they are often the same but not always)